jawordpressorg/design-handbook/design/workflows/weekly-design-triage.md

 ### Preparation

 *   Choose one of the reports.
+*   If there is a release currently in progress and about to head into beta or ‘release candidate’, make sure to highlight those tickets first in triage.
 *   If you are using a report with ‘modified’ as a field, click it to start with oldest tickets.

 ### Running triage